 Evidence of Success

-“I have long been an advocate for improving the quality of care delivered to our most vulnerable citizens and have been dismayed that we so often fail these individuals due in part to fuzzy thinking in the initial training of behavioral health care professionals regarding what should constitute essential competencies for professional practice,” shared Dr. Comer.
+“I have long been an advocate for improving the quality of care delivered to our most vulnerable citizens and have been dismayed that we so often fail these individuals due in part to fuzzy thinking in the initial training of behavioral health care professionals regarding what should constitute essential competencies for professional practice,” shared Ron Comer, DSW.
 He also said that, in the field as a whole, “We are still struggling to define what transdisciplinary competencies for behavioral health care practitioners should include.”
-Early on, Dr. Comer developed such a set of competencies to guide the Behavioral Health Counseling Department.
+Early on, Comer developed such a set of competencies to guide the Behavioral Health Counseling Department.

 There is a well-acknowledged crisis in workforce preparedness that threatens the progress of the current transformation happening in the field because little has changed in the way that behavioral health professionals are trained and educated.
 Thus, the Behavioral Health Counseling Program here at the College is providing an essential service to Philadelphia and surrounding counties by turning out a small, steady stream of graduates who are capable of providing recovery-oriented services.

-In July, Philadelphia Department of Behavioral Health and Intellectual Disabilities Services Commissioner Dr. Arthur Evans wrote to Dr. Comer and said, “I want you to know that I am very impressed with the work you are doing and want to lift it up as exactly the kind of training that our field needs.
+In July, Philadelphia Department of Behavioral Health and Intellectual Disabilities Services Commissioner Arthur Evans, PhD, wrote to Comer and said, “I want you to know that I am very impressed with the work you are doing and want to lift it up as exactly the kind of training that our field needs.
 It is refreshing to know that we have a program in the city that understands the need of the public sector system and prepares people for that reality.”